RainaBatwing/pinknet/pink-link.md

  * Message payload protected by Curve25519-XSalsa20-Poly1305 from NaCL library
  * Packet over network resembles random data, frustrating DPI
- * Tracks remote peer IP changes as peers move to different networks *
+ * Tracks remote peer IP changes as peers move to different networks

-Pink Link transmits all data through "ID Packets", named for the identifying public key included
+Pink Link transmits all data through "ID Packets", named for the identifying public key included.
+Together all these features add 72 bytes overhead to packets.
+New modes maybe introduced in the future which reduce this overhead

 ID packets take the following form: